Pimlico State High School

-Pimlico State High School is an independent public high school in Townsville, Australia.
+Pimlico State High School is a government public high school in Gulliver, Townsville, Queensland, Australia.

 Basic information

 Established in 1959, Pimlico State High School is now one of the largest public high schools in North Queensland.
 Following the transition of Year 7 from primary schools to high schools across Queensland in 2015, the total enrolments of Pimlico have grown to approximately 1700.
 While operated as part of the Queensland Department of Education, Pimlico was awarded Independent Public School (IPS) status in 2013.
 Under the IPS program, Pimlico operates semi-autonomously with oversight provided by a School Council.

 The school draws approximately half of its enrolments from outside its designated catchment area.
 Because of the strong demand for places at the school, Pimlico is designated as an 'enrolment managed' school and has an Enrolment Management Plan that sets the parameters for prioritising and accepting enrolments from outside of the school's catchment.
 Students can apply for enrolment as part of the school's Excellence Programs in Music, Performing Arts and Academics.
+The Pimlico Global education program is an organisation that allows students to build and grow relationships with their peers and kids from all over the world.

 The school is accredited with the Council of International Schools (CIS).

-Pimlico offers a broad curriculum.
-While the school's reputation within the community is built on the school's strong academic focus and its extensive music programs and related curricular offerings, the school provides a wide range of pathways and opportunities that cater to a diverse range of students.
-This includes a range of vocational certificates and courses as well as a wide range of sporting and cultural opportunities.
-More recently, the school has developed programs with a focus on global citizenship and leadership.

-The current head of school is Executive Principal, Joel Buchholz.
+The current head of school is Executive Principal, Steve "Basketball" Baskerville.
 The Executive Principal is supported by a Principal and four Deputy Principals and each of these senior leaders oversee a specific portfolio area within the school.
 A team of approximately fifteen Heads of Department lead different faculties or significant programs areas within the school.
 The majority of these Heads of Department lead curriculum-based faculty areas, such as Mathematics or The Arts, while a small number have responsibility for school-wide programs or initiatives such as Teaching and Learning or Student Development.
 There are approximately 120 teaching staff and 60 non-teaching staff at Pimlico.
 While the School Council provides broad strategic oversight, a Parents and Citizens Association provides further opportunities for parental input and involvement.